fraserlab/sci-dependentcare/index.md

 ## Goal #2: Relief from work duties this Fall (get people matched by mid-August)

-Our next survey will ask for work responsibilities (e.g. teaching relief, mentorship sharing, committee service, cover for leadership roles, technician or editing services for trainees) that need to be covered in light of caregiver duties.
+**A [second survey](https://forms.gle/Z6uJP9XYiVPhvSLb6)**  asks for work responsibilities (e.g. teaching relief, mentorship sharing, committee service, cover for leadership roles, technician or editing services for trainees) that need to be covered in light of caregiver duties.
 We will do our best to activate others without caregiver responsibilities to share some of this burden.
 Ideas include teaching, pairing labs for joint lab meetings/mentorship, committee service, temporary cover for leadership roles.

 ## Goal #3: Match parents with each other to enable shared caregiving (get people matched before August)